Azure-Samples/MachineLearningSamples-AerialImageClassification/README.md

     - Follow the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace
 - An installed copy of [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy), a free utility for coordinating file transfer between Azure storage accounts

 This example was tested on a Windows 10 PC; you should be able to run it from any Windows machine, including Azure Data Science Virtual Machines.
-Minor modifications may be required (for example, changes to filepaths) when running this example on macOS.
+Minor modifications may be required (for example, changes to file paths) when running this example on macOS.

 [YC: Is this tutorial tested on DSVM?
 If yes, could we provide the version of DSVM that is tested? ]

 ## Use Case Description

 In this scenario, we train deep neural networks (DNNs) to classify the type of land shown in aerial images of 224-meter x 224-meter plots.
-Land use classification models can be used to track urbanization, deforestation, loss of wetlands, and other major environmental trends using periodically collected aerial imagery.
-After training and validating the classifier model, we will apply it to aerial images spanning Middlesex County, MA -- home of Microsoft's New England Research & Development (NERD) Center -- to demonstrate how these models can be used to study trends in urban development.
+Land-use classification models can be used to track urbanization, deforestation, loss of wetlands, and other major environmental trends using periodically collected aerial imagery.
+After training and validating the classification model, we will apply it to aerial images spanning Middlesex County, MA -- home of Microsoft's New England Research & Development (NERD) Center -- to demonstrate how these models can be used to study trends in urban development.

 To produce an image classifier using transfer learning, data scientists often construct multiple models with a range of methods and select the most performant model.
-Azure Machine Learning Workbench can help data scientists coordinate training across compute environments, track and compare the performance of multiple models, and apply a chosen model to large datasets on the cloud.
+Azure Machine Learning Workbench can help data scientists coordinate training across different compute environments, track and compare the performance of multiple models, and apply a chosen model to large datasets on the cloud.

 ## Data Description

-This scenario uses publicly available aerial imagery data from the [National Agriculture Imagery Program](https://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/) at 1-meter resolution.
+This scenario uses publicly available aerial imagery data from the [National Agriculture Imagery Program (NAIP)](https://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/) at 1-meter resolution.
 We have generated sets of 224 pixel x 224 pixel PNG files cropped from the original NAIP data and sorted according to land use labels from the [National Land Cover Database](https://www.mrlc.gov/nlcd2011.php).
-A sample image (label: developed) is shown:
+A sample image with label 'developed' is shown:

 ![A sample tile of developed land](Images/sample_tile_developed.png)

-Class-balanced sets of ~44k and 11k images are used for model training and validation, respectively.
+Class-balanced sets of ~44k images are used for model training and 11k images for validation, respectively.
 We demonstrate model deployment on an image set tiling Middlesex County, MA -- home of Microsoft's New England Research and Development (NERD) center.
 For more information on how these image sets were constructed, see the [Embarrassingly Parallel Image Classification git repository](https://github.com/Azure/Embarrassingly-Parallel-Image-Classification).

 ![Location of Middlesex County, Massachusetts](Images/middlesex_ma.png)

 ## Scenario Structure
+[YC: links below about Microsoft DOCT site and step-by-step instructions should be updated to the correct links]

 Step-by-step instructions are provided on the [Microsoft DOCS site](https://github.com/MicrosoftDocs/azure-docs-pr/tree/release-ignite-aml-v2/articles/machine-learning/); a brief description of the workflow follows.